 Going In.
 There are 3 ways to get to Red Bull Arena by public transit.
 None of them is easy or fast.
 The location in Harrison put it within a reasonable walk of lots of serious soccer fans of Portuguese, Central American, Irish, Scottish and Italian extraction in Newark, Harrison and Kearny.
 But for anyone who doesn't live there, it's hard.

 The easiest is to take any means of getting to Penn Station in Newark.
 From Penn Station in New York, the trip is scheduled (don't laugh) to take 18 minutes, and costs $10.50 round-trip.

-Another way is to take the New York Subway's A, C or E train to the World Trade Center, and then switch to the PATH system, at a new transit pavilion that opened in time for last season's opener.
+Another way is to take the New York Subway's A, C or E train to the World Trade Center, and then switch to the PATH system, at a new transit pavilion that opened in 2016.
 WTC to Harrison takes 20 minutes.